rbuskov/hallon/README.md

 ## Fluent Configuration

-Resources can be enriched with additional properties by passing a HAL configuration object to the media formatter during start up:
+Resources can be customized by passing a HAL configuration object to the media formatter during start up:
 ```
 class HalConfig : FluentHalConfiguration
 {